 The Ausbausystem 2 M was the Schüle-rübungssysteme replacement for the Ausbausystem 2 (8200) model and, unlike any of the other ‘S’ models, was a hybrid.
 The Ausbausystem 2 M coupled the Ausbausystem 2 with several of the Curriculum Kybernetik 1 components (long cables, additional relay blocks, 2 motors, and the large ‘D’ cell battery holder).
 Experiments 72 – 90d from the regular base instruction manual constituted the Elektrik III curriculum.
 There was no separate Elektrik III Lehr-und Lernkartei (teaching and learning cards) documentation as there was for the Elektrik I and II.

 The Lehr-und Lernkartei manual from the Curriculum Kybernetik 1 was also included with the Ausbausystem 2 M in the A4 format.
+Unfortunately, the manual was only published in German.
+I do have a little syllabus summary in English for the Kybernetik 1 that the Ideas For Education company produced for their branding of this model.

 It was not until early 2015 that I was finally able to identify Edzard Timmer as the designer and author of the Curriculum Kybernetik I and II models.